countMonteCristo/onetimer/README.md

 $ ./T01.sh sqlite
 [T01.sh] Check max_clicks [sqlite]:
 OK

+Attention!
+For mysql tests to pass you need to setup MySQL database by hand.
 ```

 ## TODO
-* add support for other databases (PostgreSQL, MySQL, etc)
+* add support for other databases (PostgreSQL, etc)
 * log input requests to database
 * clear data instead of deleting records in db table
 * proper collisions handling